Mental Health & YouQuitting smoking is possible.

 Your primary healthcare providercan find which stop–smoking medications may work for you and whether quitting may affect the dosage of additional medications you may be taking.

-Your behavioral care providercan build the tools you need to problem-solve unique challenges you may face along the way.
+Your behavioral health providercan build the tools you need to problem-solve unique challenges you may face along the way.

-Today, there are more ways available to help you quit than ever before.
-If you have a behavioral health condition such as depression, anxiety, bipolar disorder, schizophrenia, or substance use disorders, talk with your behavioral and medical healthcare professional about quitting.
+Keep trying.Remember, quitting smoking usually takes several tries.
+You will learn what works and doesn’t work for you at with each try.
+Don't get discouraged, and keep trying!
+Today, there are more ways to help you quit than ever before.
 Your primary healthcare and behavioral care providers are there to help; there is no need to go through this alone.

 For additional information on behavioral health conditions and tobacco use, visit https://www.samhsa.gov/atod/tobacco.